 - pharmacy-only medicine (also referred to as 'pharmacy medicine')

 These medicines are available on prescription only and cannot be purchased without a valid prescription.
-Prescribers include doctors, nurse prescribers, midwives, dentists and opticians.
+Prescribers include doctors, nurse prescribers, midwives, dentists, opticians, pharmacist prescribers and vets.

 Pharmacist-only medicines (also called restricted medicines)